chobolife/study_english/chuck/Season_1/01 - Chuck Versus the Intersect.md

 - Good!
 Good!
 - Let's dance!
 - I'm not really a dancer.
+***
 - Hey, hey, hey, where's the fire?
 - Chuck, give me your keys.
 - I don't mean to be old-fashioned, but the company only wants employees... nerds, driving the nerd herd mobile.
-- I mean, it's kinda, you know... get in the car.
+- I mean, it's kinda, you know...
+- Get in the car.
 - How did you get into my car?
 - Get in the car right now!
 - Sarah...